alishaaaa20/Weather-app/README.md

 # Weather-app
 Weather Application is a web-based tool built using HTML, CSS, and vanilla JavaScript to provide users with real-time weather information for cities around the world.
 The application features a simple and intuitive interface, offering essential weather details in a visually appealing manner.

-Key Features:

-    Search Functionality: Users can input the name of any city in the provided search bar to obtain the current weather details for that location.
-The application dynamically updates the displayed city and temperature based on user input.

-    Real-time Weather Data: The application leverages the SheCodes API to fetch up-to-date weather information, ensuring accurate and reliable data for the user.

-    Stylish UI: The project incorporates a modern and visually appealing design using the Roboto font and a soft color palette, creating an aesthetically pleasing environment for users.

-    DateTime Display: The current date and time are displayed at the top of the application, offering users additional context for the weather information.

 Technologies Used:

     HTML: Markup language for structuring the web page.